 '''

-Section Access:
+Section Access;

 LOAD inline [

 ACCESS, USERID,

-GROUP,
+GROUP.

-REDUCTION, OMIT
+REDUCTION.
+OMIT

 USER,

-,

 ADMIN,

 USER,

+Α,

 1,

-Α,
+USER.

 2,

+NUM

 USER,

-В,

-NUM
+С,

 3,

 ALPHA

 USER,

-С,

-GROUP1.
+GROUP1,

 3,

-USFR.
+ADMIN,

-ADMIN, INTERNAL\SA_SCHEDULER,
+INTERNAL\SA_SCHEDULER,

 ];

 section application;

 T1:

 LOAD ,

 NUM AS REDUCTION;

+LOAD

 Chr( RecNo()+ord('A')-1) AS ALPHA,

+RecNo() AS NUM

+AUTOGENERATE 3;

+The result will be:

 '''

-RecNo() AS NUM AUTOGENERATE 3; The result will be:

-- Users belonging to the ADMIN group are allowed to see all data and all fields. - Users belonging to the A group are allowed to see data associated with REDUCTION=1 across all fields. - Users belonging to the B group are allowed to see data associated with REDUCTION=2, but not in the NUM field - Users belonging to the C group are allowed to see data associated with REDUCTION=3, but not in the ALPHA field - Users belonging to the GROUP1 group are allowed to see data associated with REDUCTION=3 across all fields
+- Users belonging to the ADMIN group are allowed to see all fields and only those records other users can see in this example when REDUCTION is 1, 2, or 3. - Users belonging to the A group are allowed to see data associated with REDUCTION=1 across all fields. - Users belonging to the B group are allowed to see data associated with REDUCTION=2, but not in the NUM field - Users belonging to the C group are allowed to see data associated with REDUCTION=3, but not in the ALPHA field - Users belonging to the GROUP1 group are allowed to see data associated with REDUCTION=3 across all fields